 Recourse is offering email communication by either encrypted email or unencrypted email.
 Due to the unprotected nature of the Internet, you have the option to request communication by encrypted email which entails that all documents sent by the Recourse Directorate will be encrypted and password protected.
 A password to decrypt and view documents will be communicated to you.
 If you opt for unencrypted email communication, documents will be sent unprotected.

 *If you request a review of an enforcement action or a trusted traveller decision, please note that the decision is always sent via registered mail; it will not be emailed to you.

 Upon receipt of any encrypted document, you must always, within three (3) business days of receipt of the document, confirm receipt of your email and that you had no issues opening your document.
 Failure to do so will result in your file being placed on hold until such confirmation is received.

 Due to system restrictions, Recourse cannot receive files from clients which are zipped.
 If you wish, you can password protect documents you submit to Recourse, however this is at your discretion and is not a CBSA requirement.
 Recourse can only receive attachments in formats such as Word, Excel, PowerPoint, PDF and JPEG up to 10mb per email.

-Please note that you are responsible to inform Recourse if your phone number and/or email address changes.
+Please note that you are responsible to inform Recourse if your phone number, mailing address and/or email address changes.
 Further, this agreement is valid for a single appeal request.